Stecker Machine Blog

 Because precision machining involves removing material from a workpiece, or blank, the tooling used must be best-in-class.
 Close relationships with tooling vendors may shorten the needed tool delivery time; cutting an 8-week lead time down to 4 weeks.

 Approximately 70% of a product’s manufacturing costs are design decisions.
-It’s vital that a part’s casting and tooling costs are explored during the casting design stage.
+A part’s casting and tooling costs must be explored during the casting design stage.

 5. Taking on Challenges

 CNC machining equipment is truly state-of-the-art.
-High-end machining isn’t possible without using best-in-class CNC machining equipment: CNC machine tools, milling machines, CNC lathes, robotics, and other equipment.
+High-end machining isn’t possible without using best-in-class equipment: CNC machine tools, milling machines, CNC lathes, robotics, and more.

 New call-to-action